 ART26.12

-FABP Inhibitor Program for Chemotherapy-Induced Peripheral Neuropathy & Various Cancers
+FABP Inhibitor Program for CIPN, Psoriasis,

 Scientific and Clinical Validation

-• FABP5 inhibition may have therapeutic value in Chemotherapy-Induced Peripheral Neuropathy
+• FABP5 inhibition may have therapeutic value in Chemotherapy-Induced Peripheral Neuropathy (CIPN), other painful neuropathies, and dermatology

 • FABP5 is a validated target in breast, prostate and cervical cancers, and is implicated in many other cancer types